rhencyd/ll/README.md

 <br />
 <br />

-This application starts in an onboarding stage to obtain the basic and essential data of the user (who has the option to register or not).

-After the registration process, there is the main view, which takes care of the navigation of the entire application.

-The displayed dummy menu information is taken from the web: https://raw.githubusercontent.com/Meta-Mobile-Developer-PC/Working-With-Data-API/main/menu.json, which displays information about each dish, which is immediately saved to the core data and automatically deleted to keep the most up-to-date information.

 Likewise, the user has the possibility of filtering, editing, deleting, and updating the dishes on the menu, as well as the option of home delivery or food collection, tips and adding special requests and getting an approximate cost of shipping based on distance and time data using MapKit in real-time. . time.
 After making the purchase, the user can access the history of the orders created and place new orders.

-This application represents the culmination and demonstration of the skills acquired in my preparation as an iOS Developer.
-During this project, I developed an online food ordering app from scratch for a fictional company called Little Lemon; The development stages of this process include:

 - Set up a SwiftUI app with Xcode
 - Commit the project to a Git repository (https://github.com/rhencyd/ll)